 What It Does: Works your deltoids, biceps, and upper trapezius to help you lift heavy items

-How to Do It: Hold a dumbbell in each hand a little less than shoulder-width apart with your palms facing your body, resting the weights on your thighs.
+How to Do It: Hold a dumbbell in each hand, a little less than shoulder-width apart, with your palms facing your body, resting the weights on your thighs.
 Start with a slight bend in your elbows.
-Inhale, and as you exhale, lift the weights, keeping them close to your body, until they come close to your chin.
+Inhale, and then as you exhale, lift the weights, keeping them close to your body until they come close to your chin.
 Make sure your elbows are always higher than your forearms as you raise them.
 Then, slowly lower the weights back down to your starting position.
 Perform 10 reps; complete two sets.

 Once you feel comfortable, try the same balance exercise without using the wall for support.
 Place your hands on your hips or hold them out to your sides.
 From there, try closing your eyes.